Student coverage path in Italy

-EU students generally rely on EHIC for temporary coverage.
-Non-EU students can enroll in the SSN by paying the annual contribution.
+EU students generally rely on the TEAM (European Health Insurance Card) for temporary coverage.
+Non-EU students can enrol in the SSN by paying the annual contribution.

-With a regular work contract, health coverage is normally handled through payroll contributions and local ASL registration.
+With a regular employment contract, healthcare is normally covered through payslip contributions and registration with the local ASL.

 Key risk and common mistake

-Missing SSN enrollment or local ASL steps can block GP assignment and force fully private costs.
+Failure to enrol in the SSN or complete ASL steps can block assignment of a family doctor and force fully private costs.

 1. For non-EU students, complete SSN payment and keep the receipt.

-2. Go to local ASL with passport, permit/visa documents, and payment proof.
+2. Go to your local ASL with passport, permit/visa documents, and payment proof.

-3. Choose your medico di base and request your Tessera Sanitaria status.
+3. Choose your GP (medico di base) and request Tessera Sanitaria status.

-4. After starting work, verify payroll-linked coverage and update ASL data.
+4. After starting work, verify payslip-linked coverage and update ASL records.

 What to keep in your compliance folder